-The electoral process is fair at all levels, and controls by ad hoc commissions or the judiciary ensure the smooth running of elections.
+Voting and Registrations Rights Score: 9 The electoral process is fair at all levels, and controls by ad hoc commissions or the judiciary ensure the smooth running of elections.
 There are some restrictions to assure that only serious candidates stand in presidential contests.
 These include a requirement that each potential candidate has to obtain 500 signatures of support from elected persons, such as mayors or senators, from a third of French départements, or counties, to prove his or her political relevance.
 In addition, candidates must pay a deposit of €15,000.
 But these restrictions do not limit the number or variety of political backgrounds of candidates.
 In most elections, local as well as national, many candidates decide to run as they often can benefit from advantages that help facilitate the variety of candidates, such as the free provision of electoral materials or a partial reimbursement of expenses for candidates who win more than 5% of the vote.
-Fraud is exceptional, and has been limited to a few regions such as Corsica or overseas territories.
-Some limitations are imposed on anti-constitutional parties that espouse terrorist or violent means to power.
-These restrictions are exceptional and are confirmed by administrative tribunals yet can easily be bypassed.
+Fraud is exceptional.
+Some limitations are imposed on anti-constitutional parties.
+These restrictions, however, are exceptional.

-Media Access Score: 9 According to French laws regulating electoral campaigns, all candidates must receive equal treatment in terms of access to public radio and television.
+According to French laws regulating electoral campaigns, all candidates must receive equal treatment in terms of access to public radio and television.
 Media time allocation is supervised by an ad hoc commission during the official campaign.
 Granted incumbents may be tempted to use their position to maximize their media visibility before the official start.
 Private media is not obliged to follow these rules, but except for media outlets that expressly supporting certain party positions, newspapers and private media tend to fairly allocate media time to candidates, with the exception of marginal candidates who often run with the purpose of getting free media time.

 The paradox of this rule for equal time is that the presidential candidates who are likely to make it to the second round receive the same amount of media time as candidates who represent extremely marginal ideas or interests.
-The result is that the "official" campaign on public channels is often seen as boring and viewers pay little attention.
-More and more viewers are apparently switching to private channels to skip the repetition of short, standardized complacent interviews on public channels.

-Voting and Registrations Rights Score: 9 The right to participate in elections as a candidate or as a voter is fully guaranteed not only by law but also in practice.
+The right to participate in elections as a candidate or as a voter is fully guaranteed.
 There is no evidence of restrictions or obstruction in the application of the law.
 Every citizen enjoys rights that are provided by the constitution.
-In recent years, no progress has been made to extend the right to vote to foreign residents, except in the case of residents who are also EU citizens (yet only for local and European elections).
-Both former President François Mitterrand and President Hollande committed themselves to granting resident foreigners the right to vote in local elections (after five years of full residence).
+No progress has been made to extend the right to vote to foreign residents, except in the case of EU citizens.
+Both former President François

+Mitterrand and President Hollande committed themselves to granting resident foreigners the right to vote in local elections (after five years of full residence).
 However, the fierce opposition of the right and the rise of the National Front (FN) have postponed these proposals indefinitely.

 Voter registration is easy and, in particular in small local communities, it is quasi-automatic as the local bureaucracy often proceeds with the registration process even without a specific request from the individual.
 Elsewhere, potential voters have to register.
 It is usually estimated that some 10% of the electorate is not registered.
-Some groups are excluded from voting: people suffering from serious mental health issues and who are under the care of a guardian; people excluded after a serious act that would strip their voting rights, such as electoral fraud; and criminals who have been stripped of their civic rights, and thus voting rights.
+Some groups are legally excluded from voting: people suffering from serious mental health issues and who are under the care of a guardian; people excluded after a serious act that would strip their voting rights, such as electoral fraud; and criminals who have been stripped of their civic rights, and thus voting rights.